NicolasSegl/Athena/README.md

 # Athena
-Athena is a UCI compatible chess engine.
+Athena is a UCI compatible chess engine with an elo rating of approximately 1670 on the CCRL blitz index.

 ## Features
 * Negamax